IHC gives Imran one more chance to offer ‘well-considered’ response in contempt case

 “So the matter was still pending in the IHC when the speech was delivered,” Justice Minallah observed.

-But the court never cared about anything, the IHC chief justice continued.
+But the court never cared about it, the IHC chief justice continued.

+He also referred to the IHC opening at midnight of April 9 — the day Imran lost the no-confidence vote — saying that it was a “clear message” that the events of October 12, 1999 — the day former president General Pervez Musharraf imposed martial law — would not be repeated.

+“Imran Khan asked why the court opened at midnight.
+This court is open round the clock for any weak [person] or a constitutional matter,” the judge asserted, adding that the PTI chief had expressed his complaint in a “very good” manner and should have addressed the female judge in the same way.

 Previous proceedings